cfm-group/CFM/README.md

 # Crystal File Manager
 ## The project is in the development phase

-Advanced file manager that fits in 1 PHP file.
+Advanced file manager that fits in single PHP file.

 *a.k.a.
 Server file manager*